PWrWhiteHats/BtS-CTF-Challenges-03-2021/pwn/my_little_pwny/README.md

 ## How to run

-To compile it just run command: gcc filename -o chall -m32 -fno-stack-protector -z execstack On the serverside just disable ASLR with sudo bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space' and run command
+To compile it just run command: gcc filename -o chall -no-pie -fno-stack-protector -z execstack On the serverside just disable ASLR with sudo bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space' and run command